IMPORTANT UPDATE DUE TO CORONAVIRUS CRISIS: 02 November 2020

-Regrettably, but predictably, we are postponing the fourth Bristol Radical History Festival, scheduled for 16th May 2020, due to the coronavirus crisis.
+Regrettably, but predictably, we are postponing the fourth Bristol Radical History Festival, originally scheduled for 16th May 2020, due to the coronavirus crisis.
 In with line with the M Shed and Cube Cinema closure, and for the safely of attendees, we have put the event on hold.
 We have put together an excellent programme, some details of which can be seen below, and thank all those speakers, performers, stallholders and others who have agreed to contribute.
 We are not cancelling this event, and fully intend to reschedule when circumstances permit us to do this safely.
+We are currently have a provisional date of 15 May 2021.
+We have a back-up date of 18 September 2021.
+In the meantime, we are planning to schedule some online Bristol Radical History events.

 “All the plays and interludes which had been set up, and began to increase among us, were forbid to act: the gaming-tables, public dancing-rooms, and music-houses, which multiplied and began to debauch the manners of the people, were shut up and suppressed; and the jack-puddings, merry-andrews, puppet-shows, rope-dancers, and such-like doings, which had bewitched the poor common people, shut up their shops, finding indeed no trade; for the minds of the people were agitated with other things…”